donchev7/site/content/post/2022/2022-12-28-GitHub-App.md

 image: 'post/2022/github_app.png'
 title: 'How to authenticate a GitHub App using python'
 slug: how-to-authenticate-a-github-app-using-python
-toc: false
+toc: true
 tags:
   - github
 ---

 ## Introduction

-Recently I was working on moving a bitbucket bot to GitHub.
-With bitbucket, I can use a personal access token to authenticate with the API.
+Recently I was working on moving a Bitbucket bot to GitHub.
+With Bitbucket, I can use a personal access token to authenticate with the API.
 It seems that this personal access token was valid forever?
 Which can be a good thing, but also a bad thing.
 With GitHub you can create a bot account and issue an access token for that account.
 But this token is only valid for max 1 year.
 After a brief research I encountered GitHub apps.
-Which are basically webhooks and bot accoun with granular permissions installed on a GitHub organization.
+Which are basically webhooks and bot account with granular permissions installed on a GitHub organization.
 However, getting the authentication right was a bit tricky.
 In this post I will try to explain how to authenticate with a GitHub app.

 ## Webhook secret, private key, JWT and access token